-During a DRE, the physician inserts a gloved, lubricated finger into the rectum and examines the prostate for any irregularities in size, shape, and texture.
+During a DRE, a health care provider inserts a gloved, lubricated finger into the rectum and examines the prostate for any irregularities in size, shape, and texture.

 During a PSA test, a small amount of blood is drawn from the arm, and the level of PSA, a protein produced by the prostate, is measured.
 PSA levels under 3.0 ng/mL are usually considered "normal."
 However, the assessment of a "normal" PSA must take into account: